A charity with a difference

 Just imagine, after years of having to rely on family for financial support, knowing that a workplace existed where your unique circumstances were not only acknowledged, but accepted and embraced - where you could work and break the monotony of being "stuck" at home, and contribute financially to yourself or to your family - that's what we're aiming for.

-We are delighted to announce that we will be launching a pop up dessert restaurant at City Tattersalls Club, Sydney.
-More details coming soon.
+We’re delighted to announce that we have launched a pop up dessert restaurant at City Tattersalls Club, Sydney.
+Read more about our dessert popup.

 About our founder